perracodex/kopapi/.wiki/03-internals/03-type-introspection.md

             - Uses a semaphore to prevent infinite recursion in case of self-referencing types.
             - Adds a placeholder schema to the cache before processing properties.
             - Retrieves the properties of the object using the PropertyResolver.
-          - Traverses each property recursively using the `TypeInspector`.
+          - Traverses each property recursively using the `TypeIntrospector`.
               - Updates the placeholder schema with the resolved properties.
               - Removes the type from the semaphore after processing.
         - Returns the schema or a reference to it.